2cupsrotisserie chicken, pulled off the bones and shredded

 Instructions

-In a dutch oven sauté onion, carrot, and celery in the butter until tender.
+In a large Dutch oven sauté onion, carrot, and celery in the butter until tender.

 Add in milk.
 Cook for 3-5 minutes at a boil then decrease to a simmer.
 Let simmer until ready to serve.